dbbray99/GCD_Course_proj/test.md

 ### Methodology used for the creation of appropriate data set variable names

-To create variable names that were somewhat more descriptive the following changes and assumptions were made. featureNames - used to hold the modified variable feature names derived by the following and applied to the ?results? data frame to replace the original column variable names;
+To create variable names that were somewhat more descriptive the following changes and assumptions were made.
+ - featureNames - used to hold the modified variable feature names derived by the following and applied to the "results" data frame to replace the original column variable names;

  - The word "body" was redundant and in fact repeated multiple times in many cases so should be removed to shorten the variable name.
- - The letter "t" used at the beginning of many variable names should be replaced with the word ?time? to improve understanding.
+ - The letter "t" used at the beginning of many variable names should be replaced with the word "time" to improve understanding.
- - The letter "f" used at the beginning of many variable names should be replaced with the word ?frequency? (abbreviated to "freq") to improve understanding.
+ - The letter "f" used at the beginning of many variable names should be replaced with the word "frequency" (abbreviated to "freq") to improve understanding.
  - Insert underscore (?_?) to improve readability
  - Remove dots (...) to reduce variable length and improve understanding